 Earning an online master’s degree in music provides numerous benefits.
 Musicians with advanced degrees often have access to more job opportunities and higher pay.
 Graduates gain a deeper understanding of music theory, composition, and performance, positioning them for various roles within the music industry.

-Online programs usually offer specialized tracks, allowing students to tailor thier program according to individual career goals and interests.
+Online programs usually offer specialized tracks, allowing students to tailor their program according to individual career goals and interests.
 Many online programs feature faculty who are accomplished musicians and scholars in their respective fields.
 This direct access to experienced professionals provides valuable insights, mentorship, and networking opportunities.

 Compare School Options